 To provide the services considered, a particular arrangement of internal control structures is required.
 This document works through the lifecycle of emergence of these structures and explains their interaction.

 In section 4 the initial formation of the control structure of a new business is considered and developed briefly to set a scene.
-The remainder of the document works through the details of the necessary control elements and develops a picture through various stylized examples.
+The remainder of the document works through an overview of the necessary control elements and develops a picture through various stylized examples.

 This document builds especially on models and discussions set out in TR-512.8 as well as aspects of other documents in the TR-512 set.